Everything about food, from matching food and wine to recipes, techniques and trends.

 by Karen/NoCA » Tue Nov 18, 2025 3:33 pm

-That salad I posted is excellent...dressing is awesome.
-I let the Maytag blue cheese come to room temp as I want the chunks.
-Used very little mayo, low fat sour cream instead.
+That salad I posted is excellent... the dressing is awesome.
+I let the Point Reyes Original blue cheese come to room temperature, as I want the chunks.
+Used very little mayo, low-fat sour cream instead.
 It is fun with the pretty veggies on the lettuce flats.
 I used to make it a lot, as Gene loved it.
-Had forgotten about it until I was looking through one of Ina's books.
+I had forgotten about it until I was looking through one of Ina's books.

 no avatar